Garfield County archers aim sights on nationals, scholarships

 “Patience,” she said.
 “I still haven’t had it, but that’s the No. 1 thing that you need.”

-Not yet an upperclassman, Davis has so far competed in archery competitions all over the nation, including Kentucky, Montana and Las Vegas.
+Davis has so far competed in archery competitions all over the nation, including Kentucky, Montana and Las Vegas.

-“You meet friends that you’re going to talk to at other competitions that you’d never know from other states or other countries even,” she said.
+“You meet friends that you’re going to talk to at other competitions that you’d never know from other states or other countries, even,” she said.
 “That’s pretty cool.”

 Tammy Miernicki, whose sons Tyler and Trey participate in the archery program, said they’re becoming better shooters and are developing a lot of awesome friendships.